Background, Process and Next steps

 It will make sure you and your family get the homes you need plus all the services, facilities and amenities that great communities are built on, while protecting and enhancing what you love about living in the area.

-Why the draft Island Planning Strategy important
+Why the draft Island Planning Strategy is important

-happens in the right place;
+happens in the right place

-Not having a plan means that the growth will still happen, but we will have less control over where it happens and it we cannot ensure growth is supported by transport improvements and community facilities.
+Not having a plan means that the growth will still happen, but we will have less control over where it happens and we cannot ensure growth is supported by transport improvements and community facilities.

 Homes: 641 new homes per year;

 Jobs: 30 hectares allocated for employment uses over six sites;